-I’ve often had to employ various virtual private networking (VPN) solutions the years as I’ve worked developing documentation, white papers, courseware, and other technical collateral for business partners and large vendors like Microsoft.
-Deploying and configuring such solutions however has often been a headache.
+I’ve often had to employ various virtual private networking (VPN) solutions over the years as I’ve worked developing documentation, white papers, courseware, and other technical collateral for business partners and large vendors like Microsoft.
+Deploying and configuring such solutions, however, has often been a headache.
 DirectAccess, a Microsoft technology introduced in Windows Server 2008 R2 and Windows 7, promised to provide seamless connectivity between remote clients and corporate networks without the requirement of deploying and using VPN connections.
 While this promise was in fact realized by this technology, implementing and managing it was often challenging for many administrators.

 With Windows 10, however, the pendulum has now swung the opposite way by introducing a new remote connectivity solution called Always On VPN.
 I’ve used this solution myself and I personally prefer it over using DirectAccess, and to help our readers better understand how to deploy and configure it I interviewed my colleague Richard Hicks asking him to refresh our understanding of this technology and walk us through how to deploy and configure it.
 Richard is the founder and principal consultant of Richard M. Hicks Consulting and focuses on helping organizations implement edge security, remote access, and PKI solutions on Microsoft and third-party platforms.
 He is a Microsoft Most Valuable Professional in the Cloud & Datacenter and Enterprise Security award categories and can be found on Twitter here.
 Richard previously provided us with a brief overview of Always On VPN in this TechGenix article but today he’s going to go into much more technical detail about setting it up using Microsoft Intune.